-Earlier records for the species, now thought to be lost, also exist for hectads NS15, NS16, NS24, NS32, NS33 & NX19.
+Earlier records for the species, now thought to be lost, also exist for hectads NS15, NS24 (at Ardeer in Stevenston), NS25 (at Southannan/Fairlie - possibly - originally recorded as B. compressus), NS32, NS33 & NX19.

 Calamagrostis epigejos (L.) Roth.

 Wood Small Reed